-This content includes historical performance information from various global stock market indices.
-Market performance information is included in this content solely to demonstrate the potential benefits historically associated with diversification of asset classes and does not represent or suggest results Matson Money would or may have achieved when managing client portfolios.
+This Presentation includes historical performance information from various global stock market indices.
+Market performance information is included in this presentation solely to demonstrate the potential benefits historically associated with diversification of asset classes and does not represent or suggest results Matson Money would or may have achieved when managing client portfolios.
 Investors cannot invest in a market index directly, and the performance of an index does not represent any actual transactions.
-The performance of an index does not include the deduction of various fees and expenses which would lower returns.

 Although the referenced indices are not intended in any way to be viewed as model performance of Matson Money, you should understand that actual client portfolios are subject to the deduction of various fees and expenses which would lower returns.
-Advisory fees charged to Matson Money clients, whether directly or indirectly through a mutual fund, are described in Matson Money's Form ADV Part 2A and Form CRS, available at www.matsonmoney.com.
-PAST PERFORMANCE IS NO GUARANTEE OF FUTURE RESULTS.
+Actual client portfolios are subject to various fees and expenses.
+Returns would be lower if advisory fees and other expenses were deducted.
+For example, if a 2.50% advisory fee was deducted quarterly (0.625% each quarter) and your annual return happened to be 10.00% (approximately 2.5% each quarter) before deduction of advisory fees, the deduction of advisory fees would result in an annual return of approximately 7.65%, due, in part, to the compound effect of such fees.
+Advisory fees charged to Matson Money clients, whether directly or indirectly through a mutual fund, are described in Matson Money's Form ADV Part 2A.
+Past performance is no guarantee of future success.

 Historical stock market information is derived from returns software created by Dimensional Fund Advisors LP (DFA).
-DFA is a registered investment advisor that, among other things, specializes in and sells statistical market research and mutual fund management.
+DFA is a registered investment adviser that, among other things, specializes in and sells statistical market research and mutual fund management.
 DFA obtains some of its market data from the Center for Research & Security Pricing (CRSP), part of the University of Chicago's Booth School of Business (Chicago Booth).